kvnptl/practice_git/README.md

 - Add the other 2 students as collaborators to the repository (On GitHub, go to Settings > Collaborators > Add people)
 - Everyone should clone the forked repository
 - Each student should create a new branch for his/her task
+- Work on the `calculator_application.py` file

 Tasks:
 - Create first commit for your task description only
 - Develop a separate function for each functionality
 - The code should take user input(if applicable) and display the result
+- After completing the task, create a pull request to the `fc-ss23-git` repository's `main` branch

 Student 1